-The All Foods starts right up, and the 15,000 BTUs will swiftly cook anything you throw at it.
-The built in thermometer is an asset as this baby can easily reach over 500 degrees relatively quickly.
-This product did go through fuel quickly and did not pass the wind test.
+The All Foods starts right up, and the 15,000 BTUs swiftly cook anything you throw at it.
+The built-in thermometer is an asset as this baby can easily reach over 500 degrees relatively quickly.
+This product did go through fuel fast and did not pass the wind test.
 On a very windy day, it required relighting four times during a twenty-minute cooking session.

-Though the lightest of the three standing cart style products that we tested, the All Foods felt like the heaviest.
+Though it's light for a standing, cart-style product, the All Foods felt like the heaviest.
 The main body of the grill is heavy, and moving it from a standing position into a folded one was the most challenging with this grill.

-Of the three standing, folding scissor style contenders that we tested, the All Foods is the most difficult to transport and to raise from a folding position to a standing one and vice versa.
+The All Foods is tricky to transport and to raise from a folding position to a standing one and vice versa, especially as compared to the other cart-style grills.
 When in the standing mode, there is a hook that hangs from the bottom of the back side of the grill to a bolt on the top of the wheel portion of the cart that must be unhooked before it can be set into a folded position.
 The problem is that the hook doesn't stay open and just falls back into place if you don't hold it up with your other hand.